C is for Colon Cancer

 March is Colon Cancer Awareness Month – an important month in our family.
 Colon cancer can strike anyone, at any age.
 Just ask Don.
-Don has been cancer free almost four years.
+Don has been cancer free almost five years.
 Many consider colon cancer an “older” person’s disease.
 It is not.

 More and more individuals, younger than 50, are being diagnosed with colon cancer.
 In fact, it is not recommended you have a colonoscopy until you turn 50.
 The incidence of colon cancer in individuals younger than 50 is rising.
 According to research, 50% of colon cancer could be prevented with lifestyle changes, and 95% could be cured with early detection.

 You can be screened before age 50 (45 for African-Americans).
 You can seek another opinion if your current doctor won’t listen to your concerns.
 If you think something is wrong, or you have unexplained pain – go to the doctor, don’t wait.
 You can take steps now to protect yourself from cancer.